hashicorp/vault/website/source/docs/auth/cf.html.md

 ### Preparing to Configure the Plugin

-To configure this plugin, you'll need to gather the CA certificate that PCF uses to issue each `CF_INSTANCE_CERT`, and you'll need to configure it to access the PCF API.
+To configure this plugin, you'll need to gather the CA certificate that CF uses to issue each `CF_INSTANCE_CERT`, and you'll need to configure it to access the CF API.

 To gain your instance identity CA certificate, in the [cf dev](https://github.com/cloudfoundry-incubator/cfdev) environment it can be found using: